Pylons/pyramid/docs/narr/views.rst

-View callables that don't directly return a response should set these values on the ``request`` object via ``setattr`` within the view callable to influence automatically constructed response attributes.
+View callables that don't directly return a response should set these values on the ``request`` object via ``setattr`` within the view callable to influence associated response attributes.

 ``response_content_type``